LucasMiserez/LucasMiserez/README.md

 - 🚆 **Train Enthusiast:** Trains are not just a mode of transport; they're a fascination.
 Railways, locomotives and all things train-related intrigue me.

 Feel free to explore my repositories and reach out if you have any questions or collaborations in mind.
-Let's code and automate toghether!
+Let's code and automate together!

 <a href="https://cv-lucasmiserez.vercel.app/" target="_blank">View My CV</a>